8666/arduino-mqtt-geiger-counter/README.md

 5. Measure voltage between GND and J2 point

 Most likely you will get a kit with J305β tube
-The recommended voltege for it is 350V
+The recommended voltsge for it is 350V

-Adjust voltage with R100 to 6.5V if you use 1M multimeter (internal resistance) or adjust the voltage to 57V if you use 10M multimeter.
+For example, adjust voltage with R100 to 6.5V if you use 1M multimeter (internal resistance) or adjust the voltage to 57V if you use 10M multimeter.
+This will get you 400V on the tube.
+Refer to tubes.png for the value that you need

 Use formula: Vout=Vread*((60M+Rvoltmeter)/Rvoltmeter.)

+Do NOT measure the high voltage directly on the tube